fredelinhares/coroutines-under-hood/README.md

 }
 ```

+A little bit about the code above:

-- The code above is passing a continuation function (here a callback) as an argument to another function.
+- A continuation function (here a callback) is send as an argument to another function.
 In other words, instead of returning a result, the function calls The buttonHandler function takes a continuation function callback as an argument, which will be called when the function completes its operation.
 - The buttonHandler is an asynchronous function that performs two operations sequentially.
 - First, it calls the lookup function with a parameter value of 5.
 - The lookup function takes a callback function that will be called with the result of the lookup.
 In this case, the callback function launches a coroutine that calls the setField function with the result value and the callback function.